cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 ### Best-practice checklist

-1. <font color=red> protect the access/use of AWS root account credentials </font>
+1. <font color=OrangeRed> protect the access/use of AWS root account credentials </font>
    - Lock away AWS account (root) login credentials
    - Use multi-factor authentication (MFA) on root account
    - Make minimal use of root account (or no use of root account at all if possible).
      - Use IAM user instead to manage the account
    - Do not use AWS root account to create API keys.

-2. defining roles and responsibilities of system users to <font color=red> control human access to the AWS Management Console and API </font>
+2. defining roles and responsibilities of system users to <font color=OrangeRed> control human access to the AWS Management Console and API </font>
    - Create individual IAM users
    - Configure a strong password policy for the users
    - Enable MFA for privileged users